Drinfeld realization of quantum twisted affine algebras via braid group: Isomorphism between the two structures

-30pt \centerline{\bf ACKNOWLEDGMENT} N. Jing would like to thank the partial support of Simons Foundation grant 198129, NSFC grant 11271138 and NSF grants 1014554 and 1137837.
-H. Zhang would like to thank the support of NSFC grant 11371238 and 11101258 and Innovation Program of Shanghai Municipal Education Commission.
+30pt \centerline{\bf ACKNOWLEDGMENT} N. Jing would like to thank the partial support of Simons Foundation grant 198129, NSFC grant (11271138 and 11531004) and NSF grant (1014554 and 1137837).
+H. Zhang would like to thank the support of NSFC grant (11371238 and 11101258).